microsoft/pxt-microbit/PSIM_SPEC.md

 ## High-level goal

-We want to create a new simulator of multiple microbits in a physical environment (PSIM), building off of the PXT framework, which already features a microbit simulator that makes most of the functions of the microbit available to the end user on the left side of the app.
+We want to create a new simulator of multiple microbits in a physical environment (PSIM), building off of the PXT framework (which already features a microbit simulator that makes most of the functions of the microbit available to the end user on the left side of the app).
 This should help users gain a better understanding of the behavior of their system.

 ## Assumptions

+We assume
-We assume each micro:bit will run the same user program, so micro:bits can be put into different modes by the user using micro:bit buttons (or radio messages) - in the future, one should be able to load different programs into PSIM.
+- each micro:bit will run the same user program, so micro:bits can be put into different modes by the user using micro:bit buttons (or radio messages); in the future, one should be able to load different programs into PSIM.
-No micro:bit accessories (for now).
+- No micro:bit accessories (for now).

 ## Launching and basic view

 PSIM is launched by a new button in the micro:bit simulator toolbar (simtoolbar.tsx) and takes over the editor (like serialEditor: serial.Editor)
 The physical simulator is populated with a single micro:bit to start, which is running the user's program.
 It represents the micro:bits in a plane (2D only).
+Each micro:bit is shown using a small image of micro:bit (shows state of the LED matrix, should reuse the mbit SVG).

 ## Micro:bit metadata

-Each micro:bit is shown using a small image of micro:bit (shows state of the LED matrix, should reuse the mbit SVG) and has a set of properties, including:
+Each simulated micro:bit has a set of properties, including:
-- Friendly name
+- Friendly name (for referring to it and sending it events)
 - X and Y coordinates in the plane
 - Associated PXT simulator (frame)

 ## PSIM features

-Toolbar allows you to
+The PSIM toolbar allows you to

-- Back out of PSIM, as in the serialeditor
+- back out of PSIM, as in the serialeditor
-- Create a new micro:bit, running a new (named) instance of the user's program; per the PXT framework, this sim will have its own iframe, but it should be kept invisible (we need to generalize the sim framework to allow an arbitrary number of sims);
+- create a new micro:bit, running a new (named) instance of the user's program; per the PXT framework, this sim will have its own iframe

 Actions on the canvas: